hund-studio/server-tools/docs/README.md

 ### Prerequisites

 - ⚠️ This tool must be run from a sudo-privileged user due to Nginx limitations.
+  - On Ubuntu 24.04 LTS sudo seems no longer required.
 - ⚠️ This functionality has only been tested on Ubuntu.

 #### Required deps